 With so much to offer, these content management systems have become staples in the industry, however, there was one small problem.

 They were monolithic.
-Meaning, the front-end and back-end were tied.
+This means the front-end and back-end were tied.
 This bottleneck was frustrating and limiting because of:

-- The inability to fully utilize demanding user interfaces and experiences onto the front-end
+- The inability to fully utilize demanding user interfaces and experiences on the front-end

 - Certain incompatibility to adopting modern front-end frameworks that utilize a presentational view and client-side state management.